CLOSING SOON – LAST TWO ROOMS!

-After another fantastic tour in 2020 that occurred just before lockdown, we won’t back across the Tasman until 2022 for another six-day trip to the beautiful North Island of New Zealand.
+After another fantastic tour in 2020 that occurred just before lockdown, we are looking forward to heading back across the Tasman in 2023 for another six-day trip to the beautiful North Island of New Zealand.
 We have put together the perfect tour for the best in horse studs, scenery, wineries and a race meeting you won’t forget at Auckland for their Derby meeting.
+Next years Derby will be held at Te Rapa Racecourse due to renovations at Ellerslie so we’ve flipped the tour to start in Auckland and finish in Hamilton.

 The countryside is breathtaking and the Waikato area opens up to some of the finest horse studs in the world.
 Kiwi bred horses have won 43 of the Melbourne Cups run and through the Waikato area, we’ll visit the iconic farms of Cambridge, Windsor Park, Waikato Stud and Te Akau Racing Stables.
 World-class thoroughbred nurseries that have produced some of the world’s best gallopers and stallions.
 We’ll also enjoy some amazing New Zealand wines and produce along the way, you won’t go hungry or thirsty!